 Government funding is provided principally for basic research.
 The private sector and the scientific community work closely together.
 Each institute at university and college level has a coordination office for cooperation with the private sector.
-The Commission for Technology and Innovation (CTI) can make significant financial contributions to research and development projects in which companies cooperate with non-profit research organizations.
+The Swiss Innovation Promotion Agency Innosuisse can make significant financial contributions to research and development projects in which companies cooperate with non-profit research organizations.